firzanabadrus/firzanabadrus/README.md

 <br>

 *  📍  I'm based in Muar, Johor
-* 🎓 I'm currently a 2nd year in Computer Science (Data Engineering) with Honours
+* 🎓 I'm currently a 2nd year student in Computer Science (Data Engineering) with Honours
 * 📧 You can contact me at [firzanabadrus@gmail.com](mailto:firzanabadrus@gmail.com)
 * 🔗 If you have any inquiries, [hit me up](https://forms.gle/v2PmePFGhriRVMNr8)
 * 📸 I love taking pictures and videos.